top of page

 The Court:

-✔ Quashed assessment and appellate orders
+• Quashed assessment and appellate orders

-✔ Declared Section 74 GST proceedings unsustainable
+• Declared Section 74 GST proceedings unsustainable

-✔ Ordered refund of amounts deposited
+• Ordered the refund of amounts deposited

-✔ Reinforced binding nature of CBIC Circular dated 13.12.2023
+• Reinforced the binding nature of the CBIC Circular dated 13.12.2023

 How This Judgment Helps Taxpayers and Professionals

-This judgment significantly strengthens the position of taxpayers by providing a robust defence against arbitrary initiation of Section 74 GST proceedings, especially where show cause notices fail to clearly allege or establish fraud, wilful misstatement, or suppression of facts.
-It reinforces the principle that genuine input tax credit cannot be denied merely due to alleged deficiencies or subsequent issues at the supplier’s end, provided the statutory conditions prescribed under Section 16 of the GST Act are duly fulfilled.
-The ruling also places clear limits on departmental discretion by holding that tax authorities cannot impose extra-statutory compliance requirements, disregard valid documentary evidence, or shift the burden of proof onto the taxpayer without substantiating their allegations.
-Importantly, the Court has reaffirmed that proceedings initiated by an authority lacking jurisdiction are inherently void and constitute a substantive illegality, rather than a curable procedural defect.
+This judgment significantly strengthens the position of taxpayers.
+It provides a robust defense against arbitrary initiation of Section 74 GST proceedings, especially where show cause notices fail to clearly allege or establish fraud, willful misstatement, or suppression of facts.
+It reinforces the principle that genuine input tax credit cannot be denied due to alleged deficiencies or subsequent issues at the supplier’s end, provided the statutory conditions prescribed under Section 16 of the GST Act are fulfilled.

 Conclusion

-The Raghuvansh Agro Farms judgment is a strong reaffirmation of rule of law in GST administration.It sends a clear message that Section 74 GST proceedings are not a default option, but an exception requiring strict proof.
+The Raghuvansh Agro Farms judgment is a strong reaffirmation of the rule of law in GST administration.
+It sends a clear message that Section 74 GST proceedings are not a default option but an exception requiring strict proof.
+For professionals and businesses alike, this ruling provides a robust precedent to counter unjust ITC reversals and penalty demands.

 Join the list